KeeghanM/arc-aide/src/content/docs/documentation/user-guide/advanced-features.md

 - **Flowing narrative**: Single-column design promotes reading
 - **Connected content**: Internal links maintained and styled appropriately

+## Publishing and Content Sharing

+ArcAide includes powerful publishing features that allow you to share your campaign content with players while maintaining control over what information is visible.

+### Publishing System

+Publishing is a premium feature that enables you to create public links to your campaign content.
+When content is published, it becomes accessible via public URLs that you can share with your players.

+#### Publishing Controls

+**Campaign Publishing**: Publish entire campaigns to create a public campaign page

+**Arc Publishing**: Share specific story arcs with players

+**Thing Publishing**: Make individual NPCs, locations, or items publicly viewable

+#### Publishing Interface

+Each publishable piece of content includes a publish toggle button that shows:

+- **Published Status**: Green "Published" button with checkmark when content is live
+- **Unpublished Status**: Red "Unpublished" button with X when content is private
+- **Public Links**: Direct links to published content for easy sharing
+- **Quick Toggle**: One-click publishing and unpublishing

+#### Content URLs

+Published content is accessible at predictable URLs:

+- **Campaigns**: `/campaign/[campaign-slug]/`
+- **Arcs**: `/campaign/[campaign-slug]/arc/[arc-slug]/`
+- **Things**: `/campaign/[campaign-slug]/thing/[thing-slug]/`

+### Secret Content System

+ArcAide includes a sophisticated secret content system that allows you to hide specific paragraphs or sections from published pages while keeping them visible in your private editing interface.

+#### How Secrets Work

+**Visual Indicators**: Secret content is highlighted with a red background in edit mode

+**Click to Toggle**: Click any paragraph to mark it as secret or public

+**Publishing Filter**: Secret content is automatically excluded from published pages

+**DM-Only Information**: Perfect for hiding plot twists, DM notes, or sensitive information

+#### Using the Secret System

+1. **Enable Publishing Mode**: Premium subscribers see interactive paragraph highlighting
+2. **Click Paragraphs**: Click any paragraph to toggle its secret status
+3. **Visual Feedback**:
+   - Red background = Secret (hidden from players)
+   - Normal background = Public (visible to players)
+   - Hover effects show clickable areas
+4. **Automatic Filtering**: Published pages only show non-secret content

+#### Secret Content Examples

+- **Plot Twists**: Hide surprise reveals until the right moment
+- **DM Notes**: Keep mechanical notes private while sharing story content
+- **Alternative Outcomes**: Hide unused story branches from players
+- **Sensitive Information**: Conceal information players shouldn't know yet

+### Premium Publishing Features

+Publishing features require a premium subscription due to hosting costs:

+**Public Hosting**: Shared links are hosted on ArcAide's servers **Bandwidth Costs**: Public content incurs hosting and delivery costs **Premium Value**: Supports continued development and feature expansion

+**Free Alternative**: You can still share content by copying text or using screen sharing

 ## Rich Text Editor and Linking

 ArcAide features a powerful rich text editor with an interactive toolbar and keyboard shortcuts for all your content: